Ethics of uncertain sentience: Crustaceans and cephalopods

-David Foster Wallace's 2004 essay "Consider the Lobster" describes the Maine Lobster Festival and poses the problem of inferring pain across species.
-It notes evidence of nociceptors in lobsters alongside uncertainty about endogenous opioids, and reflects on the ethics of killing and cooking animals alive; building on this, Robert C. Jones's chapter "The Lobster Considered" engages Wallace's essay and argues that current evidence supports treating lobsters as capable of pain and thus as morally considerable.
-Jones reviews neurophysiological and behavioural work on nociception and opioid systems, distinguishes moral considerability from degrees of moral significance, and concludes that, given residual uncertainty, a precautionary approach is warranted toward practices that risk causing pain to crustaceans.
+David Foster Wallace's 2004 essay "Consider the Lobster" describes the Maine Lobster Festival and discusses the difficulty of inferring pain across species.
+It notes evidence of nociceptors in lobsters alongside uncertainty about endogenous opioids, and considers the ethics of killing and cooking animals alive.
+Robert C. Jones's chapter "The Lobster Considered" engages Wallace's essay and argues that the available evidence supports treating lobsters as capable of pain and therefore as morally considerable.
+Jones reviews neurophysiological and behavioural work on nociception and opioid systems, distinguishes moral considerability from degrees of moral significance, and concludes that a precautionary approach is warranted toward practices that risk causing pain to crustaceans.

-A 2021 UK government-commissioned review by the London School of Economics evaluated 300 studies and concluded that cephalopods and decapod crustaceans should be treated as sentient, grading the evidence as "very strong" for octopods, "strong" for most crabs, and "substantial but not strong" for squid, cuttlefish, and lobsters; it recommended best-practice transport, stunning, and slaughter and said lobsters and crabs should not be boiled alive, informing debate on the Animal Welfare (Sentience) Act.
+A 2021 UK government-commissioned review by the London School of Economics evaluated 300 studies and concluded that cephalopods and decapod crustaceans should be treated as sentient.
+It graded the evidence as "very strong" for octopods, "strong" for most crabs, and "substantial but not strong" for squid, cuttlefish, and lobsters.
+The review recommended best-practice transport, stunning and slaughter, and said lobsters and crabs should not be boiled alive.
+The review informed debate on the Animal Welfare (Sentience) Act.

 Insects

 A modular cricket farm.
-The sentience of crickets is uncertain; commentators note that farming insects involves killing significant numbers of individuals.
+The sentience of crickets is uncertain; commentators note that farming insects involves killing large numbers of individuals.

-In 2016, Shelley A. Adamo reviewed philosophical, neurobiological, behavioural, robotic, and evolutionary lines of evidence on insect pain and concluded that the question remains unsettled: insects clearly show nociception and complex learning, but similar pain-like behaviours can arise from simpler mechanisms and can be engineered in robots, so argument-by-analogy to human pain is weak without a clear account of the neural architecture needed for subjective experience.
-She contrasts Morgan's canon with the precautionary principle, noting that they point to opposing policy responses and that precaution has research and economic costs; she nonetheless urges careful handling to avoid stress for methodological and ethical reasons.
+In 2016, Shelley A. Adamo reviewed philosophical, neurobiological, behavioural, robotic and evolutionary evidence on insect pain and concluded that the question remains unsettled.
+Adamo writes that insects show nociception and complex learning, but that similar pain-like behaviours can arise from simpler mechanisms and can be engineered in robots.
+She argues that argument by analogy to human pain is weak without a clear account of the neural architecture needed for subjective experience.
+She contrasts Morgan's canon with the precautionary principle, noting that they point to opposing policy responses and that precaution has research and economic costs.
+She nonetheless recommends careful handling to avoid stress for methodological and ethical reasons.

-In an article for Vox, Dylan Matthews examines the question of insect sentience in proposals to scale entomophagy, reporting limited evidence on whether farmed insects feel pain and on the welfare impact of common slaughter methods (e.g. freezing and shredding).
-He cites estimates that around 1 trillion insects are raised and killed annually, with about 79–94 billion alive at any time, and argues that if insects can suffer the ethical implications of expanding insect farming would be substantial.
+In an article for Vox, Dylan Matthews discusses insect sentience in proposals to scale entomophagy.
+He reports limited evidence on whether farmed insects feel pain and on the welfare effects of common slaughter methods, including freezing and shredding.
+He cites estimates that around 1 trillion insects are raised and killed annually, with about 79–94 billion alive at any time, and argues that if insects can suffer, the ethical implications of expanding insect farming would be large.